-4.1.3 REGISTRATION
+4.3.3.
+REGISTRATION

-- 4.1.3.1 Subjects offered in the Diploma in Management Sciences (Human Resources Management) is semesterised.
+- 4.3.3.1.
+Subjects offered in the Diploma in Management Sciences (Human Resources Management) is semesterised.
 Registration for the Diploma in Management Sciences (Human Resources Management) takes place during January.
 Admission to the first year of study is in January.
-See General Rules G3, G4, G5, G6 and G7. - 4.1.3.2 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 4.1.3.3 Applications by students wishing to transfer from other institutions/courses will be considered on an individual basis and may be accepted into the first year of the Diploma in Management Sciences (Human Resources Management).
+See General Rules G3, G4, G5, G6 and G7. - 4.3.3.2.
+The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures. - 4.3.3.3.
+Applications by students wishing to transfer from other institutions/courses will be considered on an individual basis and may be accepted into the first year of the Diploma in Management Sciences (Human Resources Management).

-4.1.4 CHANGING FROM OLD PROGRAMME TO NEW PROGRAMME
+4.3.4.
+CHANGING FROM OLD PROGRAMME TO NEW PROGRAMME

-The ND: Human Resources Management will be phased out and students who have not completed the outstanding subjects in terms of the phase out plan, will be required to either transfer to the new qualification, or must complete the outstanding subjects at another institution and may apply for exemption, subject to the provision of the general rules.
+The ND: Human Resources Management is phased out and students who have not completed the outstanding subjects in terms of the phase out plan, will be required to either transfer to the new qualification, or must complete the outstanding subjects at another institution and may apply for exemption, subject to the provision of the general rules.
 Students transferring from the incomplete ND: Human Resources Management to the Diploma in Management Sciences (Human Resources Management) may, on application, be granted credit for subjects passed towards the new qualification.

-4.1.5 EXEMPTIONS AND TRANSFERS
+4.3.5.
+EXEMPTIONS AND TRANSFERS

 Students will be able to carry credits from the ND: Human Resources Management to the new qualification within a four year period.
-See General Rules G8 and G9.
+See General Rules G8 and G9

-4.1.6 WORK DONE DURING THE YEAR
+4.3.6.
+WORK DONE DURING THE YEAR

-- 4.1.6.1 Year marks/course marks shall be determined in accordance with the requirements as indicated in the learner guides.
+- 4.3.6.1.
+Year marks/course marks shall be determined in accordance with the requirements as indicated in the learner guides.
 For details of assessment refer to the learner guide pertaining to each subject.
-Failure to meet these requirements will disqualify a student from writing the final examination in the subject concerned. - 4.1.6.2 Notwithstanding Rule G12 a year/semester mark obtained for any subject is valid only for the main examination in the year/semester in which a student is registered plus the supplementary examination in that subject if granted to the student in terms of Rule G13. - 4.1.6.3 Students must verify course marks before the final examinations are written.
+Failure to meet these requirements will disqualify a student from writing the final examination in the subject concerned. - 4.3.6.2.
+Notwithstanding Rule GI2 a year/semester mark obtained for any subject is valid only for the main examination in the year/semester in which a student is registered plus the supplementary examination in that subject if granted to the student in terms of Rule GI3. - 4.3.6.3.
+Students must verify course marks before the final examinations are written.
 A 40% course mark/DP is needed to gain entry into the exam.

-4.1.7 STUDENT CONDUCT
+4.3.7.
+STUDENT CONDUCT